-LIQUIDITY AND CAPITAL RESOURCES
+LIOUIDITY AND CAPITAL RESOURCES

 The Company financed its operations and capital expenditures from inception through fiscal 1996 principally through the sale of Convertible Preferred Stock for proceeds totaling \$40.7 million and capital lease financing totaling \$4.1 million.
 The Company completed its initial public offering of Common Stock in February 1997 and realized net proceeds of approximately \$121.8 million with an additional \$0.6 million received from the exercise of certain outstanding warrants.
 In July 1997, the Company completed a public offering of Common Stock and realized net proceeds of approximately \$52.2 million.
 During fiscal 1997 and fiscal 1998 the Company also realized approximately \$53.1 million and \$22.6 million in tax benefits from the exercise of stock options and certain stock warrants, respectively.
+Also during fiscal 1997 and fiscal 1998 the Company received approximately \$5.2 million and \$12.8 million, respectively, from issuance of stock associated with the initial capitalization of Omnia.
 During fiscal 1998 the Company received approximately \$15.5 million from the issuance of stock associated with the initial capitalization of Lightera.
-As of October 31, 1998, the Company had \$239.8 million in cash and cash equivalents and \$16.0 million in corporate debt securities with contractual maturities of six months or less.
+As of October 31, 1998, the Company had \$250.7 million in cash and cash equivalents and \$16.0 million in corporate debt securities with contractual maturities of six months or less.

-The Company's operating activities used cash of \$1.2 million in fiscal 1996 , and provided cash of \$85.0 million and \$32.7 million for fiscal 1997 and 1998, respectively.
+The Company's operating activities used cash of \$1.2 million in fiscal 1996, and provided cash of \$84.7 million and \$26.2 million for fiscal 1997 and 1998, respectively.
 The cash used in operations in fiscal 1996 was accounted for primarily by the Company's research and development activities relating to its early development of the MultiWave system.
-Cash provided by operations in fiscal 1997 and 1998 was principally attributable to net income adjusted for the non-cash charges of depreciation, amortization, provisions for inventory obsolescence and warranty, increases in accounts payable, accrued expenses and income tax payable; offset by increases in accounts receivable and inventories due to increased revenue and to the general increase in business activity.
+Cash provided by operations in fiscal 1997 and 1998 was principally attributable to net income adjusted for the non-cash charges of depreciation, amortization, provisions for inventory obsolescence and warranty, increases in accounts payable, and accrued expenses; offset by increases in accounts receivable and inventories due to increased revenue and to the general increase in business activity.

-Cash used in investing activities in fiscal 1996, 1997 and 1998 was \$11.6 million, \$66.8 million and \$105.9 million, respectively.
-Included in investment activities were capital equipment expenditures in fiscal 1996, 1997 and 1998 of \$9.9 million, \$51.9 million and \$76.7 million, respectively.
+Cash used in investing activities in fiscal 1996, 1997 and 1998 was \$11.6 million, \$67.0 million and \$107.0 million, respectively.
+Included in investment activities were capital equipment expenditures in fiscal 1996, 1997 and 1998 of \$9.9 million, \$52.1 million and \$77.8 million, respectively.
 These capital equipment expenditures were primarily for test, manufacturing and computer equipment.
 The Company expects additional capital equipment expenditures of approximately \$50.0 million to be made during fiscal 1999 to support selling and marketing, manufacturing and product development activities.
-In addition, since its inception the Company's investing activities have included the use of \$28.3 million for the construction of leasehold improvements and the Company expects to use an additional \$3.0 million to for its facilities.
+In addition, since its inception the Company's investing activities have included the use of \$28.3 million for the construction of leasehold improvements and the Company expects to use an additional \$3.0 million of capital during fiscal 1999 in the construction of leasehold improvements for its facilities.